rusthon/Rusthon/README.rst

 Features can be switched off and on for blocks of code using `pythonjs.configure()` or the special `with` statements and decorators described below.
-When PythonJS is run in fast mode (javascript with inline functions) it beats PyPy in both the Richards and Pystone benchmarks.
+When PythonJS is run in fast mode (javascript with inline functions) it beats PyPy in the Richards, Pystone, and N-Body benchmarks.

 NodeJS
 ---------------